nocentino/sql-s3-object-integration/README.md

 # sql-s3-object-integration

-In this repo, you'll find two example environments for working with SQL Server 2022's s3 object integration, one for [backup and restore](#backup-and-restore-test-environment) to s3 compatible object storage and the other for [data virtualization](#polybase-and-s3-data-virtualiation-enviroment) using polybase connectivity to s3 compatible object storage.
+In this repo, you'll find two example environments for using SQL Server 2022's s3 object integration.  one for [backup and restore](#backup-and-restore-test-environment) to s3 compatible object storage and the other for [data virtualization](#polybase-and-s3-data-virtualiation-enviroment) using Polybase connectivity to s3 compatible object storage.
+This work aims to get you up and running as quickly as possible to work with these new features.
+I implemented this in Docker Compose since that handles all the implementation and configuration steps for you.

 Let's walk through what you'll get in each environment.

 ## Backup and Restore Test Environment

 First, in this repo's `backup` directory, there's a script `demo.sh`.
-This has the commands you'll need to start up the environment and do a basic connectivity test using a SQL Server backup.
+In this script, you will find the commands needed to start the environment and do a basic connectivity test using a SQL Server backup.
 To start everything up, you'll change into the `backup` directory and run `docker-compose up --detach`.
 This docker-compose manifest will do a few things...let's walk through that.

 ```
 docker-compose up --detach
 ```

-1. First, since SQL Server's s3 object integration requires a valid and trusted certificate, so a service named `config` runs a container that creates the required certificate needed for this environment and stores them in the current working directory in a subdirectory named `certs`
+1. First, since SQL Server's s3 object integration requires a valid and trusted certificate, a service named `config` runs a container that creates the required certificate needed for this environment and stores them in the current working directory in a subdirectory named `certs`.

 ```
   config: